daisyb3ll/daisyb3ll/README.md

     Im a So-Cal native, love to skate 🛹, draw 🎨, **design** 🧑‍🎨 , sew 🪡, watch anime 📺, and **code** 🖥️.
 - I enjoy work in frontend, UX/UI, and Web Design and Development.
     I'm currently making my way through @Codedex Web Dev Courses as well as UX/UI coursework through Google's Coursera resources (I am in my training arc.)
+    - [x] completed UX Foundations course 1/7 😎
 - I'm a creative- like making things pretty!
     Outside of programming I design for fun, anything from game assets, UI, and doodles for fun.

 ## current projects 📝
-- [x] working on version v 2.5 of [portfolio](https://daisyb3ll.github.io/daisyland/) to add case studies¡
+- [x] working on version v 2.5 of [portfolio](https://daisyb3ll.github.io/daisyland/) to add case studies!
 - [x] working on LAMP,  SE capstone project with @sarahyoon and @rosullivan2